 Security clearance: problems with dual citizenship

-Can people with dual citizenship qualify for a top secret security clearance?
+Can people with dual citizenship qualify for a top secret security clearance for working in the U.S. Federal Government?
 The answer is unequivocally YES.
-That’s important, because without this type of clearance you can’t become a FSO, or get another federal government job that requires access to classified information.
+That’s important, because without this type of clearance you can’t become a Foreign Service Officer (FSO) or get any other federal government job that requires access to classified information.

-There are lots of diplomats with dual citizenship for all sorts of reasons, like having a foreign or immigrant parent or having obtained American citizenship through marriage.
+There are lots of diplomats and civil servants that have dual citizenship for all sorts of reasons, like having a foreign or immigrant parent or having obtained American citizenship through marriage or long-term residency abroad.

 Still, the myth that dual citizenship is a problem is alive and well.
-When you look online you’ll find plenty of people who claim to work for a federal security agency saying you have to give up your foreign passport, or suggesting chances of getting a clearance are lower for dual citizens.
+When you look online you’ll find plenty of people who claim to work for a federal agency (often security or law enforcement types) saying you have to give up your foreign passport, or suggesting that chances of getting a clearance are lower for dual citizens.

-These people are either ignorant or fail to express themselves clearly (and unless they give you good reason to believe otherwise, I wouldn’t trust their credentials anyway).
+These people are either ignorant or fail to express themselves clearly.
+So unless they give you good reason to believe otherwise, I wouldn’t trust their credentials anyway.

 The biggest question is: where does your loyalty ultimately lie?
 In order to make sure it’s with the U.S., investigators want to know where you’ve lived (have you ever even lived in the U.S.?) and how strong your ties to the other country are (Did you serve in the military there?
 Do you own a significant amount of property there?).
 These are serious considerations, but don’t worry too much about having lived abroad, even if it was for 10+ years, or if all of your relatives live overseas.
 Those are not disqualifying factors (not for me anyway).

-If you hold a second citizenship it’s likely you will never get posted in that country, even if you speak that language fluently.
-That’s because your security clearance might get restricted for that specific country due to foreign influence (say, friends and family who are likely to beg you for visas).
-And even if you’re not excluded outright you might still have problems getting posted there because the host government may refuse giving you diplomatic immunity because they see you as their citizen.
+If you hold a second citizenship it’s possible you will never get posted in that country as a government respresentive, even if you speak that language fluently.
+That’s because your security clearance might get restricted for that specific country due to foreign influence (say, friends and family who are likely to beg you for visas or other favors).

 There are countries the U.S. doesn’t get along with and there are countries that just don’t keep records very well—in both cases that might create a problem for you.
 However, this is mostly speculation on my part because I haven’t heard about many cases like that.
 I only know someone who applied for a top secret clearance who, after a drawn out process, didn’t get it.
 This person came from Venezuela.
 My understanding is he wasn’t rejected just because he grew up in Venezuela though.
 There must have been something they found, like connections between his relatives and the regime, or simply gave up because they couldn’t get information.
 Or maybe this person did something bad—I just don’t know.